shajra/nix-example/README.md

 The Nix package manager provides a better architecture for reproducible builds by treating the build process as a mathematical function.
-In Nix, these functions are written in a language called also called Nix.
+In Nix, these functions are written in a language also called Nix.
 And as in math, Nix expressions yield the same result, even when called at different times.

 This allows us to reference and cache results with far more precision and resolution than we can with Docker's Dockerfiles (which have little guarantee